 Jackie was smart enough not to sue the film company who produced The 36 Crazy Fists for doing the same thing to him that Star Sea did to Bruce.
 Suspiciously, there was a banner at Bruce’s H.K. funeral service which spookily translated to: A star sinks in a sea of art.
 Jackie was also smart enough to not behave like a powder keg.
 For those who are having a hard time swallowing the bitter pill of Jackie fleeing to South Korea, you should remember that his autobiography contained a 1979 anecdote of himself wanting to escape from Lo being the would-be director of Fearless Hyena.

-1986 – Michael Chan Wai-Man succeeds in getting Brandon (李國豪) to star in his first (and final) H.K. movie – Legacy of Rage.
+1986 – Wai-Man succeeds in getting Brandon (李國豪) to star in his first (and final) H.K. movie – Legacy of Rage.
 It’s too telling that Brandon accepts D&B (which Sammo had co-founded) but not Ray (who Sammo still worked for).
 This is really saying a lot since Brandon was a big fan of the eighties G.H. movies.
 Brandon wanted resolution regarding his father’s death, hence spending some time abroad.
 He may have wanted to request a copy of the inquest along with copies of the corpse photos.
 The fact that Mike was okay with doing business with Brandon is an indication that he wouldn’t want him dead.

 July, 2011 – Tea Money (meaning hush money) is released.
 It is a novel inspired by Lee’s death, except it’s about a singer whose name is inspired by Andy Lau (劉德華).
 The novelist is Tom Bleecker, who married Lee’s widow.
 The novel had been his project for over a decade.
 In 2001, it went through three edits before being sent to an editor for a fourth time.
 He even streamlined it for a screenplay.
 Linda told Tom in confidence that she never believed the autopsy and inquest.
 For good reason.
 The autopsy was done 3 days after his death instead of within the usual 24 hour period.